mkarneim/pojobuilder/README.md

 	}

-The @GeneratePojoBuilder annotation tells the annotation processor to create a new Java source file with the name "ContactBuilder" in the same package.
+The @GeneratePojoBuilder annotation tells the annotation processor to create a new Java source file with the name "ContactBuilder" in the package "pojos.builder".
 If you want the generated builder to use a specific constructor of your POJO then annotate it with @ConstructorProperties and specify the mapping from the parameters to the corresponding properties.

-Have a look at ["samples/src/generated/java/pojos/ContactBuilder.java"] to see the generated source code.
+Have a look at ["samples/src/generated/java/pojos/builder/ContactBuilder.java"] to see the generated source code.

 Here is an example of how you can use the generated "ContactBuilder" from your code: